Skip to content

 What is the best day of the week for maximum savings?

 Monday through Thursday offers the deepest discounts.
-Sunday is the most practical compromise for most couples, it is significantly cheaper than Saturday, though it may come with time restrictions and guests tend to leave earlier.
+Sunday is the most practical compromise for most couples.
+It is significantly cheaper than Saturday, though it may come with time restrictions and guests tend to leave earlier.
+Friday pricing usually falls between Sunday and Saturday.

 How far in advance should I book versus trying last-minute negotiations?

-For maximum selection, book 12 to 18 months ahead.
+For maximum selection, book 12 to 18 months ahead to lock in current pricing before vendors raise their rates.
 If you are flexible and willing to take risks, venues with availability two months out are often eager to fill dates and may offer substantial discounts.
 City-managed gemstone venues are rarely available last-minute.

 What is considered off-season for weddings in Minnesota?

-Generally November through March, with January and February being the cheapest.
-Some venues also consider weekdays during peak months, May through October, as off-peak pricing.
+Generally November through March, with January and February being the cheapest months.
+Some venues also consider weekdays during peak months (May through October) as off-peak pricing.
+Winter weddings can be stunning indoors, and you will have far more venue availability.

 Contract & Financial Details